captini-org/pronunciation-score-icelandic/README.md

 # pronunciation-score-icelandic
-#### Demo: first version of pronunciation score module for Icelandic (194 exercises), temporarily combined with alternate fallback method to handle the other 269 exercises
+#### Demo: partial first version of pronunciation score module for Icelandic, combined with alternate fallback method to handle the remaining exercises.

-#### Purpose: to illustrate the CAPTinI lesson content, user interface, and interactive learning environment.
+#### Purpose: to illustrate the CAPTinI lesson content, user interface, and interactive learningenvironment.
 Not purpose: to evaluate pronunciation accuracy.
-- The fallback system (58% of lesson content) can not be used by students of Icelandic to practice their pronunciation, and can not be part of any academic submission/publication.
+- The fallback system can not be used by students of Icelandic to practice their pronunciation, and can not be part of any academic submission/publication.

 ## Run
+First, replace the empty `models` directories from [this Huggingface dataset](https://huggingface.co/datasets/clr/captini-scoring-references/tree/main).
+Monophones SPLIT0 and SPLIT2 are not used, and can be skipped.

 `python3 ./demo/demo.py` shows examples of the pronunciation scoring system.

-First, download [this file](https://drive.google.com/file/d/1kPbGDGSAMuyEGdfW5N29fk3pEXjS2n1G/view?usp=share_link) to replace `models/monophones/w2v2-IS-1000h_SPLIT3.pickle.PLACEHOLDER.txt`

-For problems (or to suggest more permanent file storage), please contact caitlinr@ru.is
+For problems, please contact caitlinr@ru.is

 ## Install